 - Have average credit or better.
 There could be better credit cards with more advantageous benefits available to you.

 - Can’t or don’t want to make a cash deposit, which will range from $49 to $200.

 - Carry a balance and pay credit card interest.
-With an APR of 24.99% (as of April 2017), credit card debts on this card will cost you.
+With an APR of 26.99% (Variable), credit card debts on this card will cost you.

-As a secured credit card, the Capital One Secured MasterCard is accessible to borrowers who have bad credit or no credit.
-Capital One only requires that new cardholders put down a cash deposit (explained in the video below).
+As a secured credit card, the Capital One® Secured Mastercard® is accessible to borrowers who have bad credit or no credit.
+Capital One only requires that new cardholders put down a cash deposit of $49 to $200 depending on your creditworthiness.

 This acts as collateral on your account.
 If you become delinquent, the credit card issuer can use the deposit against the amount you owe.
 But if you pay your balance in full, this security deposit is fully refundable upon account closure.